OLED images and animations

 From ProffieOS 7.x, these additional events are available:

-In the future, there will probably be more things that will trigger loading OLED images or animations from the SD card.
+In the future, there will probably be more things that will trigger loading OLED images or animations from the SD card, as well as additional size displays, including color, etc..
+For this page's explanations, a typical monochrome 128x32 pixel OLED display is used as the example target.

 ProffieOS uses the same code to locate image files as it uses for sound files.